fuhui14/SWEN90017-2024-TAP/docs/architecture/Class Diagram.md

   - `addToQueue(File file)`: Adds a file to the processing queue.
   - `processNext()`: Processes the next file in the queue.
   - `currentWaitingLength()`: Returns the number of files currently in the queue.
+  -`deletFromQueue(File file)`: Deletes a file from the queue when the user cancels the file.
 - **Relationships:**
   - The `QueueSystem` has a one-to-many relationship with the `File` interface, managing the files that need to be processed.